somitra-sanadhya/somitra-sanadhya.github.io/_pages/student_award.md

 I proposed an award in honor of my late mother Mrs. Krishna Devi Sanadhya, and I thank the senate of IIT Jodhpur for approving the proposal in 2023.

-This award honors one student every year from the graduating batch.
+This award honors one student every year from the graduating batch at IIT Jodhpur.
 The award is given to the girl student from B.Tech.
 (CSE) with the best academic performance.
 A Gold medal and a Cash award is given to the awardee from 2024.
 In the first year (2023), the award carried a Silver medal and a cash award.

 The following students have been the recipients of the award since its inception.

-Year 2025: Yet to be announced
+Year 2025: Niharika Dadu (B21CS052)

 Year 2024: [Harshita Kalani (B20CS019)](https://www.linkedin.com/posts/iitjodhpur_iitjodhpur-convocation2024-topgraduates-activity-7256270477441019904-S9yA/)